 Portland General has a noncontributory defined benefit pension plan (the Portland General Plan) covering substantially all of its employees.
 Benefits under the Plan are based on years of service, final average pay and covered compensation.

+Enron Facilities Services has a noncontributory defined benefit pension plan (the Enron Facilities Plan) covering substantially all of its employees.
+Benefits under the Enron Facilities Plan are based on years of service, final average pay and covered compensation.

 Enron also maintains a noncontributory employee stock ownership plan (ESOP) which covers all eligible employees.
 Allocations to individual employees’ retirement accounts within the ESOP offset a portion of benefits earned under the Enron Plan.
 All shares included in the ESOP have been allocated to the employee accounts.
 At December 31, 2000 and 1999, 12,600,271 shares and 17,241,731 shares, respectively, of Enron common stock were held by the ESOP, a portion of which may be used to offset benefits under the Enron Plan.

-Assets of the Enron Plan and the Portland General Plan are comprised primarily of equity securities, fixed income securities and temporary cash investments.
+Assets of the Enron Plan, the Portland General Plan and the Enron Facilities Plan are comprised primarily of equity securities, fixed income securities and temporary cash investments.
 It is Enron’s policy to fund all pension costs accrued to the extent required by federal tax regulations.

 Enron provides certain postretirement medical, life insurance and dental benefits to eligible employees and their eligible dependents.
 Benefits are provided under the provisions of contributory defined dollar benefit plans.
 Enron is currently funding that portion of its obligations under these postretirement benefit plans which are expected to be recoverable through rates by its regulated pipelines and electric utility operations.